Analyze the following limits. Then sketch a graph of y=tanx with ... | Channels for Pearson+

 Tangent Function

-The tangent function, defined as tan(x) = sin(x)/cos(x), is periodic and has vertical asymptotes where the cosine function equals zero, such as at x = π/2.
-This characteristic leads to the function approaching infinity as x approaches these points from the left or right, which is crucial for evaluating the limit in the question.
+The tangent function, denoted as tan(x), is a periodic function defined as the ratio of the sine and cosine functions: tan(x) = sin(x)/cos(x).
+It has vertical asymptotes where the cosine function is zero, such as at x = π/2, leading to undefined values.
+Recognizing the properties of the tangent function is crucial for analyzing its limits and graphing its behavior.

 Recommended video: